Jimmy Jack Funk

 Ferrin Barr Jr. (born April 14, 1959) is an American retired professional wrestler.
 He is best known for his appearances with Championship Wrestling from Florida under the ring name Jesse Barr and with the World Wrestling Federation under the ring name Jimmy Jack Funk.
-He is the son of wrestling promoter Sandy Barr and the older brother of wrestler Art Barr.
+He is the son of wrestling promoter Sandy Barr and the elder brother to wrestler Art Barr.

 Professional wrestling career

+Early career (1980–1986)

+Barr made his debut in March 1980 for Portland Wrestling.
+He later worked for Mid-South Wrestling.
 Barr was one of the top villains in Florida in the mid-1980s, winning the NWA Florida Heavyweight Championship from Scott McGhee in October 1984.
 He lost the belt to Brian Blair before regaining it and eventually losing it for good to Hector Guerrero in late April 1985.
 Barr teamed with Rick Rude to hold the United States Tag Team Championship for three months before turning.
 He went to the World Wrestling Council in Puerto Rico having feuds with Super Medico 1 and Carlos Colon in figure 4 vs figure 4 leg lock match and later came back to Florida as a fan favorite, and in early 1986 he feuded over the Southern Heavyweight Championship with a young Lex Luger.

+World Wrestling Federation (1986–1987)

 After leaving Florida, Barr arrived in the WWF in April 1986 in a Lone Ranger-style mask as Jimmy Jack Funk, the storyline younger and unstable brother of Terry and Dory "Hoss" Funk, with whom he had previously worked in Florida.
 In addition to his mask, he also wore a noose around his neck to the ring.
-According to his storyline, he was a former amateur wrestler who missed out on the 1980 Summer Olympics due to the United States' boycott.
+According to his storyline, he was a former amateur wrestler who lost his mind after he missed out on the chance to compete in the 1980 Summer Olympics due to the United States' boycott.
 With Jimmy Hart as his manager, Barr debuted to a decent push, but Terry Funk's exit from the WWF in early June caused Hoss and Jimmy Jack to fall down the card as a tag team under Hart.
 Their most notable match together (and Dory's last in the WWF for almost a decade) was a loss to The Killer Bees in the opening match of The Big Event, a supercard at the Canadian National Exhibition Stadium in Toronto on August 28.

 As the only remaining "Funk" in the WWF (and without Hart in his corner), Barr quickly became an aimless enhancement talent, losing regularly to the likes of Tito Santana, Koko B. Ware, Hillbilly Jim and Blackjack Mulligan and teaming with a series of journeymen with whom he had no previous storyline connection.
 He remained in the WWF in this capacity until June 1987, but was released following a backstage incident with Haku.
 Despite rumors that one of his eyes had been gouged out during the fight, Haku himself definitively stated that the rumors were untrue and that he deliberately avoided injuring Barr.